Decision fatigue

 When designing your website or app, make sure to design your customer path with as few choices as possible and that important decisions are early on – moving the customer down the path towards one conversion goal and one call to action.

-In addition to reducing the choices available, marketers can also make default choices for their consumers, for example selecting more expensive add-ons and making them look like a good decision, subtly nudging them towards spending more.
+In addition to reducing the choices available, marketers can also rely on default options for their consumers, for example selecting more expensive add-ons and making them look like a good decision, subtly nudging them towards spending more.

 Additionally, making customer journey paths that feel familiar with other daily routines a customer might already have can be helpful to reduce the amount of additional decision making that can lead to poor decisions around conversion.